Sabres Power up; select Michigan defenseman 1st in NHL draft

 Beniers was ranked sixth overall among North American prospects.
 He had 14 goals and 24 points in 24 games for the Wolverines.

 In 1969, Rejean Houle and Marc Tardif were Montreal Junior Canadiens teammates, who were selected with the first two picks by Montreal.
-In 1963, Garry Monahan and St. Michael's Juveniles teammates were selected first and second.
+In 1963, Garry Monahan and St. Michael’s Juveniles teammate Peter Mahovlich were selected first and second.

-Michigan has a chance to become the first college hockey program to have three teammates selected in the first round of the same draft, with winger Kent Johnson also projected to be selected on Friday.

 The Sabres made a splash earlier by adding a second first-round pick, 14th overall, and defenseman Robert Hagg in dealing Ristolainen to Philadelphia.